Neonatal Intensive Care Unit: NICU

 The birth of a baby is an exciting and joyful time, but sometimes unexpected and serious complications arise during pregnancy or after birth that require specialized care.

 Our 53-bed NICU is nationally ranked by U.S. News & World Report.
-We're located on the 7th floor of our hospital and provide the latest diagnostics and treatment options for premature babies and sick infants.
+We're located on the 7th floor of the Battle Building and provide the latest diagnostics and treatment options for premature babies and sick infants.

 Neonatology at UVA

 Our NICU is the region’s most advanced neonatal intensive care unit and serves as a referral center for premature and sick newborns.

 Years of experience and ongoing training prepare us to stabilize newborns with life-threatening conditions, treat infections and breathing problems, care for premature infants and coordinate care of infants with surgical or other complex needs.

 Our neonatology care team includes: